apache/flink/docs/apis/dataset_transformations.md

 In some applications, it is desirable to combine a DataSet into an intermediate format before performing additional transformations (e.g. to reduce data size).
-This can be achieved with a ComineGroup transformation with very little costs.
+This can be achieved with a CombineGroup transformation with very little costs.

 **Note:** The GroupCombine on a Grouped DataSet is performed in memory with a